What causes thinning of the hair and can it be regrown ?

 - Certain diseases: Hair loss can be a symptom of certain diseases, such as lupus erythematosus or diabetes.

-Treatment of hair loss or thinning
+What are the other treatment of hair loss or thinning